For Faculty and Advisors

 The Office of International Education will assist you in developing a study abroad program and implementing a marketing strategy.
-Holly Hudson, Director of International Education will work with faculty leaders from the very beginning of the proposal process.
+Bri Ard, Director of International Education will work with faculty leaders from the very beginning of the proposal process.
 Interested faculty should contact OIE to discuss program ideas and planning.

 To propose a faculty-led program, please complete the application found here.